srijeetabiswas532/Restaurant_booking_agent/README.md

 * You cannot push anything with a KEY to github (especially if it's public for security reasons)
 * gemini-pro model can only work in certain locations
 * better to have billing account and project account be on one account

+* YOU LEFT OFF RUNNING YOUR AGENT.PY SCRIPT, YOU NEED TO ENABLE GENERATIVE AI IN YOUR GCLOUD ACCOUNT.
+THIS HAPPENS BECAUSE GOOGLE RESTRICTS GEMINI ACCESS PER PROJECT, EVEN IF VERTEXAI IS ENABLED.